brnhaze/Portfolio/README.md

 advanced my expertise in supervised and unsupervised learning, machine learning, deep learning, and recommendation systems.
 This builds upon my Data Analytics Diploma from Lighthouse Labs, where I gained hands-on experience with Python, R, and PostgreSQL for statistical modeling and data visualization.
-Additionally, my Computer Information Systems Administration (CISA) diploma from BCIT has provided me with a strong foundation in network management, cloud services, and data security.
+Additionally, my Computer Information Systems Administration (CISA) diploma from the British Columbia Institute of Technology (BCIT) has provided me with a strong foundation in network management, cloud services, and data security.

 ## Projects